ryanio/opensea-activity-bot/README.md

 Clone this repo, push it to heroku, set up the environment variables above, and spin up a worker with `heroku ps:scale web=0 worker=1`

-Then watch the logs with `heroku logs --follow`
+Then watch the logs with `heroku logs --tail`

-If your discord bot is not able to post messages ensure it is added to the channels you've specified and it has the permissions to Send Messages and Embed Links.
+If your discord bot is not able to post messages ensure it is added to the channels you've specified and it has the permissions to `Send Messages` and `Embed Links`.